 An old lawyer walks into a boardroom of a public company and explains that a director's duty is to act in the best interest of the corporation - a distinct legal entity that exists independently of its shareholders.
-The young Chairman says " You may have been to law school, but as a matter of practice we all know that the corporation is nothing more than its shareholders" he continued "Corporations don't have interests.
+The young Chairman says " You may have been to law school, but as a matter of practice we all know that the corporation is a fiction and nothing more than an aggregation of shareholders" he continued "Corporations don't have interests.
 Only our shareholders have interests and it's our duty to act in theirs"".
 The lawyer, not wanting to contradict the Chair, asks "But what if the shareholder is a corporation.
 In whose interest will you then act?".
 "You're a very clever, old man, very clever", said the Chairman. " But it's shareholders all the way down!"

 This tale is based on one retold by Stephen Hawking:

 ”A well-known scientist (some say it was Bertrand Russell) once gave a public lecture on astronomy.
 He described how the earth orbits around the sun and how the sun, in turn, orbits around the center of a vast collection of stars called our galaxy.
 At the end of the lecture, a little old lady at the back of the room got up and said: "What you have told us is rubbish.
 The world is really a flat plate supported on the back of a giant tortoise."
 The scientist gave a superior smile before replying, "What is the tortoise standing on?"
 "You're very clever, young man, very clever", said the old lady.
 "But it's turtles all the way down!”